ErfanParasti/sound-fix-vmware-linux/ubuntus/README.md

 ---

-🔁 Reboot Your System
+🔁 Step 3 – Reboot the VM

 reboot

+Give it a fresh start!

 ---

-🔊 Test the Sound

-After rebooting, check if audio is smooth and glitch-free:
+🎼 Step 4 – Test Your Audio

+Run a test or just go to settings:

 speaker-test -t wav -c 2

+Or open:

-Or go to Settings → Sound and verify the output device.
+Settings → Sound

+Make sure you’ve selected the correct output device and that audio is smooth.

 ---

-📝 Notes

-Tested with:

-Ubuntu 24.10

-VMware Workstation

-Sound device: hdaudio or es1371

-Optional .vmx tweak:
+🛠️ Optional: VMX Config Tweak

+If audio is still weird, tweak your .vmx file:

 sound.virtualDev = "es1371"

+This virtual device is known to behave better with PulseAudio.

 ---

-✅ Confirmed Working?
+✍️ Feedback Welcome!

-If this fix helped you, let me know via Issues or submit a Pull Request with improvements!
+If this helped you, give the repo a ⭐ or open an Issue or Pull Request with improvements or confirmations!

 ---

+📄 License

-Licensed under MIT
+Released under the MIT License.

+---

+> Made with patience, tested with frustration, shared with love.